ManuelZierl/blender-sge/README.md

 # blender-sge
-Script that simplifies the process of rendering blender projects with the Sun Grid Engine
+Script that simplifies the process of rendering blender projects with the Sun Grid Engine, or Slurm

 # what it already can do
-Render a Blender Animation each frame as a single Sun-Grid Job in parallel.
+Render a Blender Animation each frame as a single Sun-Grid/Slurm Job in parallel.
 Simply enter the command with the following syntax into the console

    python gridrender.py video [file] [from] [to]

+or

+   python slurmrender.py video [file] [from] [to]

 or for example:

    python gridrender.py video test.blend 0 100